740 Eighth Avenue

-740 Eighth Avenue, also known as The Torch, is a supertall hotel skyscraper under construction in Midtown Manhattan, New York City, designed by ODA Architecture.
-It is planned to reach a height of 1,067 feet (325.1 meters) and originally expected to be completed in 2027.
+740 Eighth Avenue, also known as The Torch, is a supertall hotel skyscraper under construction in Midtown Manhattan, New York City, designed by Eran Chen's firm ODA Architecture.
+It is planned to reach a height of 1,067 feet (325 meters) and originally expected to be completed in 2027.
 Construction stalled as of March 2024, but restarted in June 2025.